MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/appointment-booking/install-and-set-up.md

 Cloud flows need specific connection references to work correctly.
 Connection references are included in the solution, but connectors often need to be manually set up.

-The installation requires you to set up four new connections for the Appointment Booking app.
+You need to set up connections for the Appointment Booking app.
 It's best to create the connections before importing the solution to make the import smoother.
-If you create the connections during import, you have to jump back and forth between browser windows.
+If you create the connections during import, you have to jump between browser windows.

 To create the connections in advance, take these steps: